Mali entry requirements for Uganda passport holders

 Frequently asked questions

 Yes.
-Mali requires a yellow fever vaccination certificate for all travelers over 1 year old.
+Mali requires a yellow fever vaccination certificate for travelers coming from Uganda, which is a yellow fever risk country.
 You'll need to show it at immigration.
-Get the vaccine at least 10 days before travel.

 Official sources